-We’re told having a baby is the “happiest time in our lives,” but for some mothers, it may not feel that way.
+We’re told having a baby is the “happiest time in our lives”.
+But, for some mothers, it may not feel that way.
+That’s where postpartum counseling comes into play.
 Women often are afraid to admit it.
 They don’t want people to know they’re having “scary thoughts” or feeling anxious or depressed.
 New mothers wrestling with this experience might fear someone will think they’re incapable of taking care of a child.

 Speaking up and seeking help is the best way to start to feel like yourself again.

 - crying spells

 Postpartum Depression, Postpartum Anxiety, Maternal Mental Health and Pregnancy

 There are many names for the mental health issues that women experience both during pregnancy and postpartum.
 The clinical term is “perinatal mood disorders.”
 We like to use the broad term “maternal mental health” because most people know what that means.
 With postpartum counseling, we are able to address all of these issues in a clear way.